hayesall/babybear/README.md

 There are too many to name, I'm trying to be minimal here!

-Here's the weird one: *everything is a string*.
-If you want numeric comparison, you have to convert types on the fly:
+Here's the weird one: *everything is a string by default*.
+If you want numeric comparison, you have to convert types with `apply`, or convert types on the fly:

 ```python
 df.where(lambda row: float(row["bill_length_mm"]) > 49)